 - Providing a table, chair and a quiet place to work.

 - Negotiating with your child when homework is to be done as their free time is important too.

 - Checking the time spent on individual tasks.

 - Ensuring that outside clubs do not hamper your child's quality of work and put them under undue pressure.

 - Checking presentation and content of all homework being returned to the Academy.

-- Providing the Academy with information concerning any problems via the student journal or by contacting the Academy directly.
+- Providing the Academy with information concerning any problems by contacting the academy directly.

 - Responding positively when your child ask for help by giving plenty of praise and encouragement.

 - Ensuring they are supplied with healthy food and drinks.